tinymce/tinymce-docs/rtc/configuration.md

 ### Suggested ways to generate a secure encryption key

-> **Caution**: this is not guaranteed security advice, if data secrecy is important to you please consult a security professional.
+> **Caution**: these suggestions may not guarantee a secure connection.
+If data secrecy is important to you please consult a security professional.

 Encryption security is a trade off between the complexity of generating a key and the risk of compromise should the key be disclosed to an unknown third party.
 Here are some suggested ways to generate keys, in increasing order of safety:

 * Generate and store a fixed random key for each document in your database.
 Ignore `newKey` and `keyHint`.
 * Use a fixed random key for each document, and salt this key with random data to provide a unique key for each session.
-Return the salt data via `keyHint`.
+Pass the salt data via `keyHint`.
 * Store a global list of keys for your application, and use the document ID along with random data to salt the current key _on your server_ to produce a key unique to the document session.
 Do not return the salt data via `keyHint`; return an identifier that can be used to look up the unique key on the server.

 ### Example of providing static encryption details